xability/maidr/README.md

 ## Controls

-To interact with the charts using MAIDR, follow these steps:
+To interact with the charts using maidr, follow these steps:

 1. Press the **Tab** key to focus on the SVG element.
-2. Use the **arrow keys** to move around the chart.
+2. Use the **arrow keys** to move around the plot.
 3. Press **B** to toggle Braille mode.
 4. Press **S** to toggle Sonification (tones) mode.
 5. Press **T** to toggle Text mode.